Zuzana Barnáková Winery

 I’m trying to have a minimalist approach towards winemaking.
 I realize that I can interfere in the whole process of grapes becoming wine to a different extend and influence the result of the process.
 I believe that the best has accumulated in the grapes even before I approached them in the cellar.
 That’s why my winemaking goal is to accept and make kinds of wine that are spontaneous, casual, alive, and changeable.
 Underline the beauty of the crop and interfere in the process as little as possible.
 I sincerely wish to give them enough time to ripe, develop their potential, and mature.
 In their own pace.
 Patience and trust are the virtues I’m attaining with them.
 They teach me to accept myself just as I accept my wines.
 With an open mind and a heart full of love.

-I’m cultivating in a vineyard in Rača - Bratislava.
-I’m making wine in a family cellar in Malacky.
+I’m cultivating vineyards in Rača - Bratislava.
+I’m creating wine in the cellar under our house in Svätý Jur.
 The first vintage with a commercial purpose is the 2017 vintage.
 I introduced my winemaking to the world in the summer of 2021.

 Vintages